-Our clinical leads and commissioning managers work closely with a range of people which can include service providers, people who use the services, clinicians and health and social care staff – in a manner proportionate to the size and value of the service.
+Our clinical leads and commissioning managers work closely with a range of people.
+This includes service providers, people who use the services, clinicians and health and social care staff – in a manner proportionate to the size and value of the service.
 Their views are considered as part of the recommendation made to our Governing Body to inform decisions.

-Read our commissioning services review policy and procedure.
+Read our commissioning services review policy and procedure (PDF, 613 KB).

 Clinical commissioning groups have a primary responsibility to commission care for the local population.
 In doing so, we have a range of statutory, legal and ethical duties, including a responsibility to make good use of public resources.
 We have a statutory duty not to exceed our annual financial allocations, while we also need to make substantial savings in order to continue to meet increasing demand.
 We are therefore faced with difficult decisions about which services to provide for our populations, prioritising within finite resources.